-I love to add nut milk to anything, especially when it is a homemade variety!
-It’s the perfect excuse to snack on healthy cereal, make oatmeal, or make something comforting like homemade vegan mac and cheese!
+I love to add nut milk to everything, especially when it is a homemade variety!
+It’s the perfect excuse to snack on healthy cereal, whip up Overnight Oats, or make something comforting like homemade Vegan Mac & Cheese!
+Much like my Ultra Creamy Homemade Oat Milk and Easy Homemade Creamy Cashew Milk recipes, this Homemade version is silky, smooth, and tastes better than any store-bought version.

 This non-soaking option is such a quick way (literally 2 minutes) to make a batch of Almond milk in a hurry or just with greater ease.
 In this recipe, I ensure that I use "Raw" Almond Butter which is different from regular Almond Butter because it comes completely untoasted and unsalted, which are important factors for the creaminess.